-The Florida A&M University College of Law is located in a state-of-the-art facility at 201 FAMU LAW LANE, located along Hughey between Washington and Robinson in the beautiful downtown Orlando, Florida.
+The Florida A&M University College of Law is located at 201 FAMU LAW Lane, located along Hughey between Washington and Robinson in downtown Orlando, Florida.
 The law library is housed on the first, second and fourth floors and classrooms are on the first, second and third floors.
 The law school is located adjacent to the United States District Court for the Middle District of Florida and across the street from the Zora Neale Hurston State Office Building.
 It is also within a few blocks of the Orange County Courthouse.